spudalicious1969/Pip-Boy-6969/README.md

 Ok!
 We're near the end now!

 - Place the file `pipboy` found in this repository in your `/usr/local/bin` folder.
-This is the same for both macos and wsl
+This is the same for both macos and wsl.

+- Edit the file `pipboy` to reflect the correct path to your ascii art.

 - Make sure `pipboy` is owned by you.